nicholaswmin/fsm/README.md

 ## FSM as a `mixin`

-Passing an object as 2nd argument to: `fsm(states, obj)` sets FSM behaviour on the provided object.
+Passing an object as 2nd argument to: `fsm(states, obj)` sets the FSM behaviour on the provided object.

 This is similar to using a [`mixin`][mixin], useful in cases like subclassing